 A scrum team’s communication with stakeholders should not be run through a gatekeeper (e.g., solely through the product owner) because this hurts transparency and negatively affects the team’s performance.
 Sprint reviews, conversely, are a good way to stay in close contact with stakeholders and to present the value delivered by the team during each previous sprint.

-The most important objective of a sprint in Scrum is to deliver a product increment – a piece of working software delivering value for the end-user.
-That is the goal today, and always has been the goal.
+The most crucial sprint objective in Scrum is to deliver a product increment – a piece of working software delivering value for the end-user.
+That is the goal today and always has been the goal.

 How do you define DONE?

-Scrum does not define what “done” means for a product – that’s to be defined by the development team.
+Scrum does not define what “done” means for a product – that’s to be determined by the development team.

-Yet the goal is to get better and raise the bar, in order to be able to deliver a piece of valuable working software at the end of each sprint.
+Yet the goal is to get better and raise the bar to deliver a piece of valuable working software at the end of each sprint.

 “As Scrum Teams mature, it is expected that their definitions of “Done” will expand to include more stringent criteria for higher quality.
 Any one product or system should have a definition of “Done” that is a standard for any work done on it.”

-Unfortunately, we observe that many Scrum teams (or teams saying to practice Scrum) are not able to deliver a done product increment at the end of each sprint.
+Unfortunately, we observe that many Scrum teams (or teams saying to practice Scrum) cannot deliver a done product increment at the end of each sprint.
+Some teams do not care and finish the work till done at the next sprint.
 In the world of software development, this means a piece of working software (end to end) ready to be used by a customer (end-user).
-Some teams simply do not care and finish the work till done at a next sprint.

-The output at the of the sprint has been called a potentially product increment.
-Some teams interpreted this as “the product increment is ready to be shipped, but actually there’s still some work to do to actually release it to the customer”.
-That’s obviously not the point.
+The output at the sprint has been called a potentially shippable product increment.
+Some teams interpreted this as “the product increment is ready to be shipped, but actually, there’s still some work to do to release it to the customer”.
+That’s not the point.

 That’s why the Scrum Guide says: